ABS: an Analytical method of Blind Separation of CMB from foregrounds: The ABS Method

 Eq. \ref{eqn:analyticalsolution} is not straightforward to understand.
 However, for the limiting case of $M\leq 2$, one can solve for all eigenmodes analytically and verify Eq. \ref{eqn:analyticalsolution} by brute-force.
-This equation also confirms our intuition that foreground components orthogonal to the CMB signal in the frequency space should not interfere CMB reconstruction.
+Another check, although rather trivial, is that foreground components orthogonal to the CMB signal in the frequency space indeed do not interfere the CMB reconstruction.
+We emphasize that this ``orthogonality'' is a sufficient condition, but not a necessary condition, for unbiased CMB reconstruction.
+The sufficient and necessary condition is given before Eq. \ref{eqn:analyticalsolution}.